Dade Phelan

-Matthew McDade Phelan (born September 18, 1975) is an American real estate developer and Republican member of the Texas House of Representatives for District 21, which includes most of Jefferson and Orange Counties in the southeast corner of the state.
-He has served as Speaker of the Texas House of Representatives since January 2021.
+Matthew McDade Phelan (born September 18, 1975) is an American real estate developer and politician.
+A member of the Republican Party, he serves in Texas House of Representatives representing District 21, which includes most of Jefferson and all of Orange and Jasper counties in the southeast corner of the state.
+He served as the speaker of the Texas House of Representatives from 2021 to 2025.

 Background

 Phelan is a 1994 graduate of Monsignor Kelly Catholic High School in Beaumont and a 1998 graduate of the University of Texas at Austin.

-State legislator
+Texas Legislature

-Phelan currently serves as Speaker of the Texas House of Representatives.
-He has served previously as Chair of the House Committee on State Affairs, on the Natural Resources Committee as Vice-Chair, the Calendars Committee, the Appropriations Committee, Elections Committee as well as the Select Committee on Ports, Innovation and Infrastructure.
+From 2021 through 2024, Phelan was Speaker of the Texas House of Representatives.
+He was previously Chair of the House Committee on State Affairs, on the Natural Resources Committee as Vice-Chair, the Calendars Committee, the Appropriations Committee, Elections Committee as well as the Select Committee on Ports, Innovation and Infrastructure.
 He is also a founding member of the House Criminal Justice Reform Caucus.

-Phelan was named a “Champion of Infrastructure” by the lobbying group The American Council of Engineering Companies of Texas and was twice a finalist for “Newsmaker of the Year” by the Press Club of Southeast Texas.

 Texas Monthly recognized Phelan as one of the best legislators of 2019.

 On December 2, 2020, Phelan was traveling in a private plane to meet Representative Trent Ashby when it crashed on landing during a rainstorm at Angelina County Airport near Lufkin, Texas.
 There were no serious injuries.